vijiang/507_final_project/README.md

 - [x] Includes EVERY file needed in order to run the project

-- [ ] Includes screenshots and/or clear descriptions of what your project should look like when it is working
+- [x] Includes screenshots and/or clear descriptions of what your project should look like when it is working (please see )

 ### Flask Application

 - [x] Includes at least 3 different routes

-- [ ] View/s a user can see when the application runs that are understandable/legible for someone who has NOT taken this course
+- [x] View/s a user can see when the application runs that are understandable/legible for someone who has NOT taken this course

 - [x] Interactions with a database that has at least 2 tables